Background information on IFS

 • 1.2.4 KO no.1: Management should ensure that employees are aware of their responsibilities for food safety and quality and that mechanisms are in place to review the effectiveness of their work.
 Such mechanisms should be clearly described and documented.

-• 2.2.3.8.1 KO No. 2: Specific monitoring have been established for each CCP to determine whether a CCP is controlled.
+• 2.2.3.8.1 KO No. 2: Specific monitoring procedures have been established for each CCP to determine whether a CCP is controlled.
 Records of this monitoring shall be maintained for a relevant period of time.
 All identified CCPs must be demonstrably controlled.
 The monitoring and control of each CCP is demonstrable via records.
-These registrations also specify the person responsible, the dates and the results of the controls.
+These registrations also specify the person responsible, the dates and the results of the .

 • 4.2.1.2 KO no. 4: Specifications shall be available for all raw materials (raw materials/ingredients, additives, packaging materials, reprocessing).
-The specifications should be current and unambiguous and should meet all legal obligations and – if applicable – requirements.
+The specifications should be current and unambiguous and should meet all legal obligations and – if applicable – customer requirements.

 • 4.2.2.1 KO no. 5: Where customer agreements exist, with regard to product formulation / recipes and technological requirements, these should be adhered to.